taskcluster/taskcluster-lib-validate/README.md

 // ↳ [{'id': 'taskcluster:/schemas/someservice/first-schema.json#', ...}, ...]
 ```

+Schema References
+#################

+Each schema file is given an identifier when it is loaded (as seen in the `$id` property).
+The draft standard specifies that this must be a URI and cannot be relative.
+Note that this id is not necessarily a URL; in other words, it may not be possible to fetch the schema at this location via HTTP.
+References within the schema, using the `$ref` keyword, can be relative URIs.

+This library requires that references are relative, and that they refer only to schemas in the same service.
+Thus `{$ref: '/schemas/thisservice/widget-description.json#'}` and `{$ref: 'widget-description.json#`} are allowed, but `{$ref: '/schemas/anotherservice/widget-description.json#'}` is not.
+The rationale is that a service must be self-consistent, and any change to a schema requires a corresponding change to the code that handles the data.
+A schema from another service could change at any time, invalidating the code in this service.

+When initially loading the schema files, the `$id` is of the form `taskcluster:/schemas/<serviceName>/<filename>.json#`.
+The schemas have not yet been deployed at a specific root URL, and thus no fixed base location is known.
+Such schemas are referred to as "abstract schemas", and are used during the Taskcluster build process to generate documentation and client libraries.

+Once a `rootUrl` is supplied, by calling `schemaset.validator`, this library produces an "absolute schema" with `$id` values of the form `<rootUrl>/schemas/<serviceName>/<filename>.json#`.
+Not surprisingly, this is a URL, and is the one constructed by the [taskcluster-lib-urls](https://github.com/taskcluster/taskcluster-lib-urls) function `schema`.
+When the Taskcluster instance is running, the schema will be available via HTTP GET at that location.

 ### Validating

 You must get a `validator` out of a `SchemaSet` to use it.
+A validator is a function that will validate a document's adherence to a schema, given that schema's *absolute* id.

 ```javascript